sleepyfox/Code-Dojo-45/js/log.md

 >   expected 5 but got 32
 > ✔ A lexxer should be able to split a text string into parts

 Oops!
-The addittion is adding two strings together, rather than interpret them as numbers.
-We fix this by using `parseInt()`, with the mental note that we'll probably need to fix this later in order to accomodate floating-point numbers.
+The addition is adding two strings together, rather than interpret them as numbers.
+We fix this by using `parseInt()`, with the mental note that we'll probably need to fix this later in order to accommodate floating-point numbers.

 > expected 3 but got 3